eekhin/calculator-app/README.md

 # calculator-app

-*Structure for creating a basic Java Project.*
+*Structure for creating a calculator app Project.*

 **Java 7**